jnduli/blog_jnduli.co.ke/content/haskell_hspec_testing.rst

 - Each test file has to export a `spec` of type Spec
 - I needed to set up some of my modules properly in the cabal file.
-- I had to move executable to different directory to prevent warning on missing depependencies, see `gihub stack issue `
+- I had to move executable to different directory to prevent warning on missing dependencies, see `github stack issue `
   <https://github.com/commercialhaskell/stack/issues/3109>`_.
 - I switched to cabal version 2.2 to use the shared properties field.